gatgui/SpliceMaya/README.md

 * FABRIC_SPLICE_VERSION: Refers to the version you want to build.
 Typically the name of the branch (for example 1.13.0)
 * FABRIC_DIR: Should point to Fabric Engine's installation folder.
 * BOOST_DIR: Should point to the boost root folder (containing boost/ (includes) and lib/ for the static libraries).
+* BOOST_LIB_SUFFIX: Suffix to add to boost library names (optional, for Darwin/Linux only)
 * MAYA_INCLUDE_DIR: The include folder of the Autodesk Maya installation. (for example: C:\Program Files\Autodesk\Maya2014\include)
 * MAYA_LIB_DIR: The library folder of the Autodesk Maya installation. (for example: C:\Program Files\Autodesk\Maya2014\lib)
 * MAYA_VERSION: The Maya version to use including eventual SP suffix. (for example: 2014SP2)